Travel Insurance

 Click here to compare travel insurance policies

-A source from the Department for Business and Trade told NimbleFins: “We know people are fed up with finding hidden extra costs in their online shopping baskets when times are already challenging.
+A source from the Department for Business and Trade previously told NimbleFins: “We know people are fed up with finding hidden extra costs in their online shopping baskets when times are already challenging.

 “That’s why this Government is seizing the benefits of our Brexit freedoms by looking at new legal measures to keep more cash in people's pockets and crack down on hidden fees, restoring more honesty to retail pricing."